stegano/next-http-proxy-middleware/README.md

 ### `pathRewrite` option

-- The `key` is a regular expression to match `url`, and the matched url string is replaced with `value`.
+- Replaces URL information matching the pattern with another string.
+  - Priority is determined in the order entered in the array.
+  - If the request URL matches the pattern `pathRewrite.patternStr` replace the URL string with the value `pathRewrite.replaceStr`.

 #### Example